jamalimubashirali/Event-Management-App/README.md

 The **Campus Event Management Application** provides:
 1. A single platform to view all upcoming campus events.
 2. Real-time updates for last-minute changes.
-3. RSVP and notification features for event tracking and engagement.
+3. RSVP features for event tracking and engagement.

 **Features**:
 - **Event Listings**: Lists all upcoming events with key details.
 - **Event Details**: Provides in-depth event descriptions and RSVP options.
 - **Organizer Dashboard**: Allows organizers to manage events and track attendance.
-- **Push Notifications**: Keeps users informed of updates.
 - **Responsive Design**: Adapts seamlessly across devices and screen sizes.

 ---